4 Key Tips for Workflow Coordination

 - Mobile platforms are supported so you can execute and manage workflows from anywhere.

-- You get real-time control and full visibility through Workflow Engine and the easy-to-use workflow tools.
+- You get real-time control and full visibility through Workflow Engine and the easy-to-use workflow automation tools.
 Information is captured all along the way.

 - You have full analytics through dashboards that can be configured to notify and report the way you need them to.